okand/zabbix-whois-expiry/README.md

 ## Known issues

 All TLDs don't necessarily have whois servers.
-Please verify that it is possible to retrieve data with the regular `whois` terminal command before using this script.
+Please verify that it is possible to retrieve data directly in the terminal with the regular `whois` command before using this script.

 ## Description